larsthorup/mocha-vite-puppeteer/README.md

       }
     }

-The mvp object accepts any flag above, except config of course.
+The base-level of the object accepts any flag above, except config of course.

+Currently supports the key "puppeteer" for additional puppeteer configuration.
 The puppeteer currently only accepts the key launchOptions. see the [puppeteer docs on launch options](https://github.com/puppeteer/puppeteer/blob/main/docs/api.md#puppeteerlaunchoptions) for a full list of launch options available.

 </details>